 Did You Know?

-Writer Anthony Horowitz
+Writer and creator Anthony Horowitz

 In the first episode, Foyle's War: The German Woman